How We Collect Information

 We may provide links to other websites or services for your convenience and information.
 Websites that are operated by entities not affiliated with Highburn may have their own privacy policies or notices, which we strongly suggest you review.
 Highburn is not responsible for the content or privacy practices of any linked websites that we do not control.

-Virginia Privacy Rights
+South Carolina Privacy Rights

 We do not share personal information with third parties for their direct marketing purposes absent your consent.
 If you are a Virginia resident, you may request information about our compliance by contacting us here or by sending a letter to:

-Any such request must include “Virginia Privacy Rights Request” in the first line of the description and include your name, street address, city, state, and ZIP code.
+Any such request must include “South Carolina Privacy Rights Request” in the first line of the description and include your name, street address, city, state, and ZIP code.
 Please note that we are only required to respond to one request per customer each year, and we are not required to respond to requests made by means other than through this e-mail address or mail address.

 This Site is not intended for, nor targeted to, children under 13, and we do not knowingly or intentionally collect information from children under 13.
 If we learn that we have received information directly from a child who is under the age of 13, we will delete the information in accordance with applicable law.